 The first hybrid architectures were obtained by simply putting together a deliberative and a reactive component.
-For instance, [2] integrates a simple motion planner to a reactive architecture whereas [13] sends the output of a task planner to a simple reactive execution controller: when a problem is detected at execution time, a reflex action is performed and the task planner is reinvoked.
+For instance, (Arkin, 1987) integrates a simple motion planner to a reactive architecture whereas (Gat et al., 1990) sends the output of a task planner to a simple reactive execution controller: when a problem is detected at execution time, a reflex action is performed and the task planner is reinvoked.
 The performance of these approaches in terms of robustness, flexibility and reactivity are far from satisfactory.
-Better architectures have been proposed since, e.g. [1, 12] or [29], they all combine three functional components:
+Better architectures have been proposed since, e.g. (Alami et al., 1998; Gat, 1997) or (Simmons, 1994), they all combine three functional components:

 - A set of elementary real-time functions (control loops, sensor data processing functions, etc.).
-A task is performed through the activation of such functions. - A reactive execution mechanism that control and coordinates the execution of the real-time functions.
+A task is performed through the activation of such functions. - A reactive execution mechanism that control and coordinates the execution of the real-time functions. - A decision module that produces the task plan and supervises its execution.
+It may react to events from the execution function.